-This online Directory is a compilation of services available to returning citizens returning to or living in communities in Greater Boston.
+This online Directory is a compilation of services available to previously incarcerated citizens returning to or living in communities in Greater Boston.
 The Directory presents important information for returning citizens, corrections practitioners and policymakers, as well as those with an interest in accessing services for returning citizens, including their families and friends, volunteers and other service providers.
 This directory is presented by Crime and Justice Institute (CJI) at Community Resources for Justice (CRJ).

 What is the Purpose of the Directory?